GridProtectionAlliance/gsf/Source/Libraries/GSF.Web/Readme.txt

 needs to be migrated into the local "GSF.Web.AssemblyBindings.xml" found in the project root of the GSF.Web project.
 This file is an embedded resource that is used by downstream applications to auto-update their local app.config files where the assembly binding information is critical.
+Since GSF.Web does not directly depend on many of the assemblies referenced, the auto-updates to app.config may not be complete so manual updates and validation of each the referenced assembly versions in the AssemblyBindings.xml could be required - the best way to know it simply to run a downstream application with the updates and only add needed entries.